er2/hack4good/README.txt

 * CONGRESS MODULE *

+DEPRICATED.
 The congress module is an example implementation of the API.
-It provides a few blocks and a user tab showing members of congress.
-This module is depricated and will eventually be removed.
-You should probably use the Views integration instead.
+New users should use Views instead.
+It will be removed in cd_sunlight 3.x or Drupal 7 (whichever comes first) existing users should replace with Views before then.

 * DEVELOPED BY *